AlexDenton/OPSWAT/README.md

 3. Override the included `.env` file by specifying the API Key

-4. Run the program with the command "node app.js".
+4. Run the app with `node app.js`.